KaimingTao/Think-Kendo/README.md

 This project contains some thoughts about **practicing kendo**, it helps me check which I understand which I don't, it helps check the knowledge I know how to use and which I don't.
 This build-up helps me walk on the path of improvement, not the paths those repeat same errors.

+Because thinking is a continuum, this project will get frequently updated.

+Updated at: 2025-06-05

 ## 気　剣　体　の一致 (Ki Ken Tai no Icchi)

 ![Ki Ken Tai no Icchi](./Ki%20Ken%20Tai%20no%20Ichi.png)

 ## 気構え　Mind

+### What we can learn

+- Self-learning
+- Self-improvement
+- Cooperate with people

 - [Mind training](./mind-training/mind-training.md)